Retired University staff

 You will be given an External borrowers card which gives you access to the Library and enables you to borrow:

-- these can be borrowed for up to three weeks unless recalled by another person
+- these can be borrowed for up to six weeks unless recalled by another person

-- you will be fined 80p per day for late returns
+- you will be fined 80p per day for items that have been recalled and are overdue

 Using self-service features on the catalogue